 One Word: "Primer".
 Imagine that you have a house that is painted black, but you want it to be painted white.
 If you painted your house white, you'd find that one coat of paint wouldn't do the trick.

 Same concept: we need to put down a layer of "primer".
 More set-ups + more printing = a slightly higher price (but a MUCH better looking house shirt!)

 (Also, dark coloured garments generally cost more than light coloured garments.)

 You're welcome to choose the garment you have in mind from our catalogue and select "Get Quote" (either Printing or Embroidery) and enter the number of units you have in mind.
-This will quickly tell you whether or not this is something you really want to do.
-But if you play around with the quantities, you will quickly see that it doesn't take too many units before the price starts to become more reasonable.
+You will be notified if you've entered a number below the minimum for a particular product, and you will be advised of the minimum for that product.

 For promotional products, in most cases the smallest listed quantity is the very fewest we can offer you.

 Please Note that our On-Line Quotes INCLUDE Screen Printing Set-ups in the price quoted.